Theme

 Why it is included here

-Lifehubber includes goose because it appears to represent a strong current in AI tooling: agents that are expected to act inside development workflows rather than only respond in chat.
-That makes it a notable reference point in the coding-agent category.
+Lifehubber includes goose because it reflects a strong current in AI tooling: agents that are expected to act inside development workflows rather than only respond in chat.
+That makes it a notable entry in the coding-agent category.

 Source links